adityajha1606/adityajha1606/README.md

 # hey, i'm aditya 👾

-**CS undergrad @ SRM · building things with data since august 2024**
+**CS undergrad @ SRM · building things with data since 2024**

 </div>

 ---

-i'm 20, studying computer science, and somewhere around august last year i stopped just *learning* ML and started actually *building* with it.
+i'm 20, studying computer science, and somewhere around october last year i stopped just *learning* ML and started actually *building* with it.

 still figuring things out. the projects on this profile are how i do that.